malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * Curiosity drives a human to investigate an object that they have not seen before.
 This may include discovering buttons and nobs and interacting with them.
 This exploration is driven by uncertainty of the object.
 * Another example is where we observe someone doing something novel (eg: a child seeing someone balance on one foot for the first time).
 We may then attempt to do perform that same action.
 This exploration is at least in part driven by uncertainty in our ability to perform the action.

+**Entity-based State Representation**:
+* The discussions about state ignore an important concern about the state representation.
+A state is a single (vector) point in a multidimensional space.
+However it actually encodes a combination of many independent and only partially-dependent entities or features.
+For example in a single snapshot of vision observed by an autonomous car on a road: location of road relative to agent, location of centre line, colour of road, texture of road, grass vs buildings on the side of the road, whether it's raining/overcast/sunny/windy/snowing, people on the pavement, cats on the road in front, etc. etc.
+* Any solution that is worthwhile must not just naively cluster whole state values, but will need to segment the state values, identifying those individual features.
+Others have shown that systems that model scenes via entities and their relationships achieve significant benefits over systems that model via global state representations (Bapst _et al_, 2019; Veerapaneni _et al_, 2019).
+Clustering against features makes even more sense when you consider that different features will have different clustering needs, and different relative importance to the agent.
+For example it has been suggested that, in this context, clustering of states is best driven by the actions needed at those states (Rigoli, 2017).
+* Thus, a full AGI solution will need a solution for object segmentation, object modelling, and object detection.

+**Modelling Aleatoric vs Epistemic Uncertainty** Epistemic uncertainty is the uncertainty about the true function, due to a lack of sufficient data to uniquely determine the underlying system exactly.

+Aleatoric uncertainty, however, arises from the inherent stochasticities of a system, such as process noise, and noise in the method of state observation.
+As note by Chua _et al_ (2018), "without a way to distinguish epistemic uncertainty from aleatoric, an exploration algorithm (e.g. Bayesian optimization) might mistakingly choose actions with high predicted reward-variance ‘hoping to learn something’ when in fact such variance is caused by persistent and irreducible system stochasticity offering zero exploration value."

+Thus the active inference exploration algorithm benefits from explicitly identifying whether uncertainties are aleatoric or epistemic.
+For example, Chua _et al_ (2018) propose a solution for that via ensemble models.
+They are able to measure epistemic uncertainties by differences across models, and aleatoric uncertainties through explicit data variance modelling within each model.

 # References

+Bapst, V., Sanchez-Gonzalez, A., Doersch, C., Stachenfeld, K. L., Kohli, P., Battaglia, P. W., Hamrick, J. B. (2019).
+Structured agents for physical construction.
+ICML 2019. https://arxiv.org/abs/1904.03177

 Berger-Tal, O., Nathan, J., Meron, E., Saltz, D. (2014).
 The Exploration-Exploitation Dilemma: A Multidisciplinary Framework.
 PLOS ONE 9(4): e95693. https://doi.org/10.1371/journal.pone.0095693

+Chua, K., Calandra, R., McAllister, R, Levine, S. (2018).
+Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models.
+NIPS 2018. https://arxiv.org/abs/1805.12114.
+[Videos](https://sites.google.com/view/drl-in-a-handful-of-trials/)

 Dolan, R. J., & Dayan, P. (2013).
 Goals and habits in the brain.
 Neuron, 80(2), 312–325. https://doi.org/10.1016/j.neuron.2013.09.007